udippant/base-drafts/draft-ietf-quic-http.md

 HTTP_MALFORMED_FRAME in {{http-error-codes}}).
 Streams which terminate abruptly may be reset at any point in the frame.

-HTTP/QUIC does not use server-initiated bidirectional streams; clients MUST omit or specify a value of zero for the QUIC transport parameter `initial_max_bidi_streams`.
+HTTP/QWIK does not use server-initiated bidirectional streams; clients MUST omit or specify a value of zero for the QWIK transport parameter `initial_max_bidi_streams`.